Photoresistor

-A photoresistor (also known as a photocell, or light-dependent resistor, LDR, or photo-conductive cell) is a passive component that decreases resistance with respect to receiving luminosity (light) on the component's sensitive surface.
-The resistance of a photoresistor decreases with increase in incident light intensity; in other words, it exhibits photoconductivity.
-A photoresistor can be applied in light-sensitive detector circuits and light-activated and dark-activated switching circuits acting as a resistance semiconductor.
-In the dark, a photoresistor can have a resistance as high as several megaohms (MΩ), while in the light, a photoresistor can have a resistance as low as a few hundred ohms.
+A photoresistor (also known as a light-dependent resistor, LDR, or photo-conductive cell) is a passive component that decreases in resistance as a result of increasing illuminance (light) on its sensitive surface, in other words, it exhibits photoconductivity.
+A photoresistor can be used in light-sensitive detector circuits and light-activated and dark-activated switching circuits acting as a semiconductor resistance.
+In the dark, a photoresistor can have a resistance as high as several megaohms (MΩ), while in the light, it can have a resistance as low as a few hundred ohms.
 If incident light on a photoresistor exceeds a certain frequency, photons absorbed by the semiconductor give bound electrons enough energy to jump into the conduction band.
 The resulting free electrons (and their hole partners) conduct electricity, thereby lowering resistance.
 The resistance range and sensitivity of a photoresistor can substantially differ among dissimilar devices.
 Moreover, unique photoresistors may react substantially differently to photons within certain wavelength bands.

 A photoelectric device can be either intrinsic or extrinsic.
-An intrinsic semiconductor has its own charge carriers and is not an efficient semiconductor, for example, silicon.
+An intrinsic semiconductor has its own charge carriers and is not an efficient semiconductor (such as silicon is).
 In intrinsic devices, most of the available electrons are in the valence band, and hence the photon must have enough energy to excite the electron across the entire bandgap.
 Extrinsic devices have impurities, also called dopants, added whose ground state energy is closer to the conduction band; since the electrons do not have as far to jump, lower energy photons (that is, longer wavelengths and lower frequencies) are sufficient to trigger the device.
 If a sample of silicon has some of its atoms replaced by phosphorus atoms (impurities), there will be extra electrons available for conduction.
 This is an example of an extrinsic semiconductor.

 Design considerations

 A photoresistor is less light-sensitive than a photodiode or a phototransistor.
-The latter two components are true semiconductor devices, while a photoresistor is a passive component that does not have a PN-junction.
 The photoresistivity of any photoresistor may vary widely depending on ambient temperature, making them unsuitable for applications requiring precise measurement of or sensitivity to light photons.

 Photoresistors also exhibit a certain degree of latency between exposure to light and the subsequent decrease in resistance, usually around 10 milliseconds.
 The lag time when going from lit to dark environments is even greater, often as long as one second.
 This property makes them unsuitable for sensing rapidly flashing lights, but is sometimes used to smooth the response of audio signal compression.